30+ Things To Do in Chicago This Winter with Kids

 1. Hit the local slopes for some family-friendly snow tubing.

-2. The Cosley Zoo is now open, and kids can see some other wild animals (not just their siblings).
+2. The Cosley Zoo is a great place for kids to see wild animals that aren't just their siblings.

 3. You don’t have to venture too far from the city for kids to learn to ski and shred like the pros.